adejacques/ms-handsonlab01/docs/workshop.md

           "Microsoft.EventGrid.SubscriptionValidationEvent"
         ]`

 The reason we need to do this is to validate that our workflow is the correct subscriber to the events in the Storage Account.
-This is a security mechanism, to avoid untrusted subscribers to your storage account.
+This is a security mechanism, to avoid untrusted subscribers to our Storage Account.
 When we save the workflow for the first time, a subscription will be created in the storage account automatically with some default naming convention, but it will be in 'Creating' state.
 Until we do not validate this event, it will be in this state.
 To validate the event, we are using the Response action: `Response Validation Webhook`.